Portfolio manager May Ling Wee discusses why, following a period of market weakness, Chinese stocks are now looking more appealing to investors.

-But looking at the numbers, after a poor first quarter, China’s equity market outperformed developed markets as a whole as well as emerging markets in the second quarter of the year1.
-Is investor sentiment towards China turning a corner?
+But looking at the numbers, after a poor first quarter, China’s equity market outperformed developed markets as a whole, as well as emerging markets, in the second quarter of the year.1 Is investor sentiment toward China turning a corner?

 China’s strict COVID regulations put a significant strain on the economy and policymakers are now facing up to the economic reality of lockdowns.
 Bucking the global tightening trend, China’s policy easing could sustain market outperformance into the remainder of 2022.
 The government’s deployment of fiscal and monetary policy appears to be in earnest.
-Financial institutions have been urged to lend again, funding for infrastructure projects is being ramped up, while various tax initiatives have been announced, eg. purchase sales tax has been halved for passenger vehicles, and social insurance payments have been deferred for small and medium-sized enterprises (SMEs).
+Financial institutions have been urged to lend again and funding for infrastructure projects is being ramped up, while various tax initiatives have been announced.
+For example, purchase sales tax has been halved for passenger vehicles and social insurance payments have been deferred for small- and medium-sized enterprises (SMEs).

-While macroeconomic data is stabilising, current company earnings and guidance will likely be revised when first-half earnings reports are released in August.
-The chart shows the return for the MSCI China Index by calendar year, which is driven by a combination of forward earnings per share (EPS) revisions and the change (either expansion or contraction) in the price-to-earnings (P/E) multiple of companies within the index.
-The P/E multiple can be thought of as what the market is prepared to pay to access earnings, typically affording a higher multiple when sentiment towards equities is more positive and financing costs are lower.
-Investors should take note that any rebound this year is likely to be comparatively weaker than the post-COVID period in 2020 or the growth spurt in 2017, given the current backdrop of monetary tightening in developed markets and weak global demand, exacerbated by higher energy prices and input costs.
+While macroeconomic data is stabilizing, current company earnings and guidance will likely be revised when first-half earnings reports are released in August.
+The chart below shows the return for the MSCI China Index by calendar year, which is driven by a combination of forward earnings per share (EPS) revisions and the change (either expansion or contraction) in the price-to-earnings (P/E) multiple of companies within the index.
+The P/E multiple can be thought of as what the market is prepared to pay to access earnings, typically affording a higher multiple when sentiment toward equities is more positive and financing costs are lower.

 Source: Bloomberg Finance LP, FactSet, Janus Henderson Investors.
 Macquarie Macro Strategy Global/Greater China 28 June 2022.
 P/E change refers to expansion/contraction of the P/E multiple (current share price divided by earnings per share).
 Forward EPS refers to analysts’ estimates of profitability per share for the following 12 months from a given date.
 Past performance does not predict future returns.